dyndle/dyndle-web/docusaurus/docs/102-Getting started with Dyndle.md

 ### Preparing the environment

 1. Download the Dyndle CLI from https://www.dyndle.com/downloads/latest/dyndle-tools.zip
-2. Unzip in a folder of your choice and add this folder to the PATH environment variable of your Windows machine
+2. Unzip in a folder of your choice and store the file dyndle.exe in a convenient location (ideally in a folder that is part of the PATH environment variable of your Windows machine)
 3. Next, you need to tell Dyndle about your Tridion Content Manager.
 You do this by running the following command:

 ```shell=